tridevbhansali/Predicting-Car-Prices-Using-ML-with-Deployment/README.md

+### Car prediction Website link --> http://43.204.238.28/

 # Predicting Car Prices Using Machine Learning with Deployment
-This project utilizes machine learning to predict car prices based on various features such as make, model, year, and kilometer.
-It involves data collection, data cleaning, feature selection, model selection, and evaluation to create an accurate prediction model.
-The final model will be deployed in AWS server

-## Car prediction Website link --> http://43.204.238.28/
+This project is focused on using machine learning to predict the prices of used cars based on various features.
+The data for this project was scraped from an online car dealership website using Selenium.
+Once the data was collected, it was cleaned and preprocessed using Pandas in order to prepare it for training the machine learning model.
+Several machine learning algorithms were used to train the model, including Random Forest and Linear regression.

+Once the model was trained, a Flask server was created to host the model.
+The server was also used to create dynamic HTML content that allows users to input their car information and receive a prediction of its price.
+This was then deployed on AWS platform.
+This allows users to easily access the model and receive accurate predictions without having to download and run the code locally.

 <p align="center">
   <img src="Website Screenshot.jpg" width="500" height="500">